 As Prof Lyon-Maris has now stepped down from being a Partner we have allocated his patients between the other Partners.
 Please ask a receptionist if you wish to know who your allocated GP is although you may see ANY GP within the practice.

-Prof Lyon-Maris will be here until the end of May 2018 as a Retainer.
+Prof Lyon-Maris will be here until early June 2018 as a Retainer.

 If you think you are pregnant, please make an appointment at the surgery as soon as you know.
 All the doctors carry out antenatal care, and share your care with one of the Hampshire midwife team.

 All the partners are accredited for child health surveillance.
 The Health Visiting Service specialise in general health advice, developmental and hearing checks for pre-school children.
 They monitor the development of young children and are the first point of contact for problems with childhood feeding, behavioural; bed-wetting and sleep difficulties in the young.
 Please use their vast range of experience.